Cabinet of the Philippines: Executive departments and offices

-Agencies, authorities and offices under the Office of the President
+Agencies, authorities, and offices under the Office of the President of the Philippines

-The following officials are appointed on the following agencies directly under the supervision of the Office of the President.
-The current structure of these agencies and offices are based on Executive Order No. 1, s.
-2022, wherein all agencies and offices under and attached to the Office of the President shall be under the supervision and control of the Office of Executive Secretary (Section 5).
+The following officials are appointed to the following agencies under the supervision of the Office of the President of the Philippines (OP).
+The current structure of these agencies and offices is based on Executive Order No. 1, s.
+2022, wherein all agencies and offices under and attached to OP as their parent agency shall be under the supervision and control of the Office of Executive Secretary (Section 5).
 Meanwhile, officials under these agencies and offices can either have a rank of secretary or undersecretary, and therefore are permitted to attend Cabinet meetings for special purposes.